The Saints of North America are commemorated on the second Sunday after Pentecost.

 St. Anatole (Kamensky) of Irkutsk, New Hieromartyr and Archbishop of Irkutsk

 St. Vasily (Basil) Martysz, hieromartyr in Poland

 St. Bogolyub Gakovich of Chisholm, missionary to America, and hieromartyr under the Nazis

-St. Brendan the Navigator, first Orthodox saint to set foot in North America, leader of short-lived 6th c.
+St. Brendan the Voyager, first Orthodox saint to set foot in North America, leader of short-lived 6th c.
 Irish monastic community in Canada

 St. Herman of Alaska, Wonderworker of All America, first missionary to Alaska

 St. Innocent of Alaska, Metropolitan of Moscow, Enlightener of the Aleuts, Apostle to America, missionary bishop to Alaska

 St. Yakov (Jacob) Netsvetov, Enlightener and Baptizer of the Native Peoples of Alaska

 St. John Kochurov, Missionary to America and First Hieromartyr under the Bolshevik Yoke

 St. John (Maximovitch) the Wonderworker, Archbishop of Shanghai and San Francisco